carpentries/carpentries.org/content/community/coc_ctte.md

 ## The Carpentries Code of Conduct Committee

 The Carpentries is dedicated to developing and empowering a diverse community of enthusiasts around computational methods for research and data science.
-To facilitate this, The Carpentries has established a [Code of Conduct]({{< param handbook_url >}}/policies/coc/) that governs behavior within the community.
+To facilitate this, The Carpentries has established a [Code of Conduct]({{< param handbook_url >}}/policies/coc/) that governs behaviour within the community.
 The Code of Conduct committee was established to enforce the Code and to manage any changes and updates to it.

 ### Our Goal:
 To maintain, update, and enforce The Carpentries Code of Conduct (CoC).